 It’s a true toss-up.
 See our style

-With one foot planted on a Lob Spot (yep, that’s a rule), players alternate lobbing their balls down the Track, toward the Perch.
+Standing in the Lob zone, players alternate lobbing their balls down the Track, toward the Perch.
 To be counted, each ball must cross the Line of Play.

 Did your first Lob disappoint?
 We forgive you - all players receive two Lobs per Track, and your score is the sum of those two Lobs.
 The bigger the better.